 "I played the flute in the band in high school.
 I wasn't good enough to keep up with it here though," I admitted.
 "I guess I'm feeling a little lost.
-I'm spending all my time with my great-aunt, except for the time I spend in the lounge with April."
+I'm spending all my time with my great-aunt, except for the time I spend in the lounge with Emily."

 It was a relief to admit just how lonely I'd been.